elfgirl/halloween/README.md

 Currently, there are modes for solid eyes, flashing synchronously, and flashing L/R alternately.

-There is a basic time check to keep it off from 1am to 6pm using local system time.
+There is a basic time check to keep it off from 1am to 6pm using UTC time and cheap datezone hack.
+See the Waterbug project for intelligent sunrise/sunset timers.
 If not dark it will sleep for 30 minutes between checks.

 The polling loop is nothing fancy, just something to keep things from slamming the CPU and thus the battery.

+Added a supervisor configuration file to maintain execution.